HelpBot Assistant

 Add Redaction Annotations

-You can mark specific content for redaction using the toolbar or through code.
+Mark specific content for redaction using the toolbar or programmatically.

-Select the Redaction tool and draw over the text or graphics you want to hide.
-You can also add overlay text (such as “Confidential”) and adjust the style — fill color, border color, and opacity.
+Select the Redaction tool and draw over text or graphics to hide.
+Optionally add overlay text (for example, “Confidential”) and adjust style properties: fill color, border color, and opacity.

 Drawing a redaction region over page content